-Unfortunately we didn’t get to try the restaurant during our stay.
-Honestly, with the campsite being so quiet we didn’t think there would be a single other person in there and sometimes you just want some atmosphere.
+Unfortunately we didn’t get to try the restaurant during either of our stays.
+Honestly, with the campsite being so quiet on May we didn’t think there would be a single other person in there and sometimes you just want some atmosphere.
 We did look at the menu and the variation and prices seemed good but unfortunately not enough to draw us in.
 We did love the setting though.
 The seating area outside was a really beautiful area in between the stone walls with pretty flowers.

 This was unfortunately another facility we didn’t make the most of.
 Situated near the bar area, I believe the cafeteria/snack bar had more options for children and casual foods which could be eaten in the outdoor seating area or taken away.
 We did use the cafeteria counter to order our pizza though as you can’t directly order it at the pizza counter.

 Not only can you get takeaway pizza, but you can actually get it delivered to your emplacement too.
-To order all you need to do is ring the number on the menu or visit the main reception between 9am and 6pm and give them the time you wish for delivery which can be between 12-2(lunch) or 6.30pm and 9pm (dinner).
+To order all you need to do is ring the number on the menu (given to you on arrival) or visit the main reception between 9am and 6pm and give them the time you wish for delivery which can be between 12-2(lunch) or 6.30pm and 9pm (dinner).

 Campsite Activities & Animations

-This campsite is known for its child friendliness and kids activities.
+This campsite is so popular due to its child friendliness and kids activities.

 Fun Station and Campsite Animation

 With eurocamp you get their kids club – Fun Station – included.
-This year the giant kids club tents have been replaced with sleek new cabins situated in a car park near the Eurocamp reception.
+This year the giant fun station tents have been replaced with sleek new kids club cabins situated in a car park near the Eurocamp reception.
 Previously they had been on a sports field near the far end of the campsite but now they are more central and accessible, they’re also located near the kids playground.

 I did notice the campsite maps haven’t been updated to reflect this so I wonder if it will change in high season or if the maps will get updated?

-The Eurocamp fun station team put on activities at this campsite for children aged between 0-17 years old and also activities for the whole family to take part in.
+The kids club team put on activities at this campsite for children aged between 0-17 years old and also activities for the whole family to take part in.
 We unfortunately didn’t see a schedule for the weeks activities but the Eurocamp fun station teams put on a wide range of age suitable activities like zorbing, hovercarting, water fights, painting, messy time, quizzes and more.
 If you ask at Eurocamp reception you should be able to receive a schedule of events.

 There are plenty of sporting activities to help families get outdoors.
 Near the main entrance and reception units you’ll find a big playground for children as well as a climbing area and even an outdoor bodyweight gym.

-Just past the pool area is where you’ll find the mini golf and the multi sports area where you can play things like basketball, netball football and more.
+Just past the pool area is where we found the mini golf and the multi sports area where you can play things like basketball, netball football and more.